 Most importantly, Mechanical Drafters strongly value Support.
 Occupations that satisfy this work value offer supportive management that stands behind employees.

 Second, Mechanical Drafters moderately value Working Conditions.
 Occupations that satisfy this work value offer job security and good working conditions.

-Lastly, Mechanical Drafters moderately value Independence.
-Occupations that satisfy this work value allow employees to work on their own and make decisions.
+Lastly, Mechanical Drafters moderately value Achievement.
+Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.